knodax-labs-demo/aws-data-and-ml-labs/aws-glue-data-quality-tutorial.md

 ## ✅ Summary

-By cataloging internal S3 datasets and applying AWS Glue Data Quality rules, you gain visibility into the structure, completeness, and reliability of your data sources.
+By applying AWS Glue Data Quality rules, you gain visibility into completeness, and reliability of your data sources.

 This ensures your **ML workflows start with high-quality, well-organized data**, which is essential for accurate model training and robust machine learning pipelines.